David Hobbs helped make these videos

 When changing the turn signal bulb in your TT Quattro, be careful not to touch the glass portion of the bulb with your fingers as this will cause the bulb to burn out prematurely.

-Low coolant levels is all to common - top yours up today2004 Audi TT Quattro 1.8L 4 Cyl.
+See how to seal up minor power steering fluid leaks2004 Audi TT Quattro 1.8L 4 Cyl.
 Turbo Convertible